 There are three types of oatmeal: instant oatmeal, quick oatmeal, and regular oatmeal (also called rolled oats).
 Some people also like steel cut oats, which are even more nutritious but not suitable for microwave cooking like this!
 Here’s some information about all the types of oats from Cook’s Thesaurus.

 Since less processed foods are lower on the glycemic index, regular oatmeal is best for carb-conscious eaters or South Beach Dieters.
-I always use Bob’s Red Mill Extra Thick Rolled Oats for this recipe.
+I always use Bob’s Red Mill Extra Thick Rolled Oats (affiliate link) for this recipe.
 (That’s an affiliate link, and because I know some of you are wondering, Bob’s Red Mill has not compensated me in any way to promote their oatmeal!)